-Long-distance couples are always looking for fun and creative date ideas—I mean, how many times can you watch a movie together before it gets boring.
+Long-distance couples are always looking for fun and creative LDR ideas for your dates—I mean, how many times can you watch a movie together before it gets boring.
 I know after one too many Skype dates I was left wishing for a shared experience, something that added to our relationship and gave us something to talk about (other than work).

 In honor of Earth Day—April 22—here are eight date ideas for long-distance relationships that will not only take you outside to appreciate Mother Earth but will also bring you closer.

 There is no safer place in the world than when my husband is reading to me.
 I recommend packing a picnic and heading to the park.
 Spread out a blanket, pop in your earbuds, call your man and take turns reading each other chapters out of some of the finest nature writing since Thoreau.
 I recommend A Sand County Almanac and Sketches Here and There by Aldo Leopold or A Walk in the Woods: Rediscovering America on the Appalachian Trail by Bill Bryson.
 For those who want something a little bit less daunting, there’s no better Earth Day book than The Lorax by Dr. Seuss.

 Challenge Each Other to a Fitness Competition

 Research shows that couples who sweat together stay together.
 It’s much easier to attain your fitness goals when you have someone to encourage you every step along the way.
 My favorite free run-tracking app is RunKeeper.
 RunKeeper has a vibrant community where you and your partner can connect with other running buddies and compare statistics.
 If you aren’t into running, try Fitocracy, an online game and social network that helps users meet their fitness goals.
 For instance, after a weightlifting workout, you receive points based how much weight, for how many reps, etc. You can get additional points by completing quests.
 The social networking aspect of the app allows users to follow and comment on other users workouts.
 In honor of Earth Day, take your workout outside.